 Post-16 planning needs attention.
 With education described to Year 11 on official sources, families should engage early with guidance on sixth form, college, and apprenticeship routes, and understand how the school supports applications and transitions.

 Atlantic Academy Portland offers a coherent all-through model anchored in a strong sense of local identity, with a house structure that is intended to keep pupils connected as they move through the phases.
-Primary outcomes in 2024 are a clear strength, while GCSE measures suggest that families should take a close look at secondary improvement priorities and the support available for exam years.
+Current primary outcomes rank strongest locally but sit lower nationally, while GCSE measures suggest that families should take a close look at secondary improvement priorities and the support available for exam years.
 Best suited to families on Portland who value continuity from Reception to Year 11, who want a structured day with a defined enrichment offer, and who are ready to engage actively with post-16 planning as students approach the end of Year 11.

 The most recent inspection graded the school Good overall, with Good judgements across key areas including quality of education and behaviour and attitudes.
-Primary outcomes in 2024 are well above England averages, while GCSE measures indicate that secondary outcomes remain a key development focus.
+Current primary data shows 60% meeting the expected standard in reading, writing and mathematics, while GCSE measures indicate that secondary outcomes remain a key development focus.

 The published day structure runs from 8.30am to 3.05pm for EYFS to Year 11, with enrichment scheduled from 3.15pm to 4.15pm.
 Arrival routines differ by phase, so it is sensible to confirm the relevant gate and timings for your child’s year group.